Including Transgender People at the Workplace

 - Transgender is an umbrella term to describe a wide range of people whose gender identity and/or gender expression differs from the sex they were assigned at birth and/or the societal and cultural expectations of their assigned sex.

 Start your inclusive journey from day 1 – when searching for new team members to join your organization be sure to use language that is non-gender specific in job postings and job descriptions.
 Most of us never realize that we introduce subtle bias in our written materials, and it would be good practice to run your posting copy through a Gender Decoder to find those subtle biases in your language.

 For more information on this topic, we suggest starting with the Canadian Centre for Gender and Sexual Diversity.

-Does this topic make you uncomfortable?
-To get comfortable with being uncomfortable and to expand your understanding of Diversity and Inclusion in the Workplace, attend our course on May 31.
+Your Engaged Assignment: Does this topic make you uncomfortable?
+To get comfortable with being uncomfortable and to expand your understanding of Diversity and Inclusion in the Workplace, attend our course.